RAF Staplehurst: Current use

-Upon its release from military use, within a year there was little left to indicate that these 400 acre to the east of Staplehurst village had once been a thriving fighter airfield.
-Today, the farmland that was once RAF Staplehurst is unrecognizable as anything other than farmland.
+Upon its release from military use, within a year there was little left to indicate that these 400 acre to the east of Staplehurst village had once been an active fighter airfield.
+Today, the farmland that was once RAF Staplehurst is unrecognisable as anything other than farmland.
 The location of the airfield can only be discerned by looking at the aerial photography and following the path of Chickenden Lane, which runs almost parallel the former main 10/28 runway.
 A few wartime buildings may be in agricultural use just to the northeast of the former airfield.

 Memorial

 There is a memorial now at this site located just off Chickenden Lane near the site of the former airfield.
 It was dedicated on 6 June 2010.
-It was attended by 95-year-old Col. John R. Ulricson who flew his P-51 "Lolita" from the Airfield, his son retired Army major C. Bruce Ulricson, who lives in Landaff and the patriarch's grandson, N.H.
+It was attended by 95-year-old Col. John R. Ulricson who flew his P-51 "Lolita" from the Airfield, his son retired Army Major C. Bruce Ulricson, who lives in Landaff and the patriarch's grandson, N.H.
 Army National Guard Major Davis K. Ulricson, of Ashland.
 Local fundraising efforts included bottles of "Ulricsons Finest Staplehurst Ale" which on the label show Ulricson in front of his "Lolita", which reportedly made him smile.
 There was a flypast that included a P-51D "Big Beautiful Doll".
 It was supposed to include two USAF F-15's and the Kent Spitfire, but they did not show up due to weather.
 The dedication was preceded by a service at the church in Staplehurst.